Dürer was here – A Journey becomes Legend

 Suermondt-Ludwig-Museum, Centre Charlemagne and Ludwig Forum for International Art

-In 1520, two important historical figures travel to Aachen: Charles V, who is to be crowned king in a ceremony held at the cathedral, and Albrecht Dürer, one of the greatest artists of his time.
-Dürer wants to persuade the newly crowned king and emperor elect to reinstall the privileges granted to him by Emperor Maximilian I that came to a halt with the Emperor’s death.
+In 1520, two important historical figures journeyed to Aachen: Charles V, who was to be ceremonially crowned in Aachen Cathedral; and Albrecht Dürer, one of the greatest artists of his time.
+Dürer wanted to persuade the freshly crowned monarch to renew the privileges the artist had forfeited on the death of Emperor Maximilian I.

-From 7 October 2020 onwards, exactly 500 years after Dürer’s arrival in Aachen, three exhibitions pay tribute to this historical meeting between the artist and the emperor.
-They will shine a spotlight on Dürer’s highly productive last journey, which took him via Aachen to the Netherlands and lasted a year from start to finish.
+On 7th October 2020, 500 years to the day since Albrecht Dürer’s arrival in Aachen, a triad of exhibitions will celebrate that historic meeting between the artist and the monarch, and Dürer’s exceedingly productive final journey, which led him via Aachen to the Netherlands and took a whole year to complete.

-With “The Purchased Emperor – Charles V’s Coronation and a Changing World” the Centre Charlemagne – Neues Stadtmuseum Aachen tells the story of the magnificent rise and fall of the first and last universal emperor and his global aspirations.
+In its parallel exhibition, “The Purchased Emperor – Charles V’s Coronation and a Changing world”, the Centre Charlemagne – Neues Stadtmuseum Aachen will focus on the magnificent rise – and ultimate failure – of the first and last “Universal Emperor” and his global aspirations.